chuenfaiy/mq-share/README.md

 # mq-share
-some user experiences about rocketmq
+some user experiences about mq